isayushmortal/git_python_practise_rep/README.md

 # git_python_practise_rep
-Try to clone the repo in your local system .
-Solve the questions given in the practise file and then push the file into the repo back.
+STEP 1 - Try to clone the repo in your local system .
+STEP 2 - Solve the questions given in the practise file STEP 3 - Then push the file into the repo back.